 The prostate, a male sexual accessory gland, produces a major portion of the seminal fluid that facilitates the transport of sperm cells.

-The prostate is located in the lower part of the abdomen and sits in front of the rectum, the chamber at the end of the large intestine through which bowel movements pass, and below the bladder, which holds urine.
+The prostate is located in the abdomen below the bladder, which holds urine, and in front of the rectum, the chamber at the end of the large intestine through which bowel movements pass.
 The urethra, the thin tube that carries urine from the bladder out of the body, runs through the prostate’s center.

 In adult men, a normal prostate is about the size of a walnut.
 As men age, it is common for the prostate to grow in size.
 Sometimes, the growing prostate constricts the urethra, causing problems in passing urine.
 This is called benign prostatic hyperplasia, or BPH.
 This benign enlargement of the prostate does not lead to cancer.

-The risk of developing prostate cancer increases as men age.
-Because of this, you and your urologist may want to discuss whether screening is right for you.
+The risk of developing prostate cancer increases as men age, but because early detection does not necessarily mean you require treatment, you and your urologist may want to discuss whether screening is right for you.
 This shared decision-making approach takes into consideration your own values, along with your doctor’s experience and the latest medical evidence.

 Two screening methods are available.

 In a digital rectal exam, a doctor uses a gloved finger to check the prostate by feeling it through the rectum.
 The doctor assesses the size of the prostate and checks for any abnormalities.
 A normal prostate has a rubbery, soft feel and is symmetric with a smooth groove down the middle, separating the right side from the left.

 A firm or hard region in the prostate called a nodule can indicate that prostate cancer is present.
 If the urologist feels a prostate nodule, other diagnostic tests are recommended.
 The doctor may also recommend these tests if the prostate feels asymmetric, with one side larger than the other.